User37som/https-github.com-dordnung-Stammwiki/Scripting-features.md

 In this file you can use colors of the morecolors include.
 Stamm will automatically use this if morecolors is available.

-Here we need some information to notice the client about the feature, of which more later.
+In the translation file we need some information to notice the client about the feature, of which more later.

 So we paste in: